Omkar-Ghongade/Omkar-Ghongade/README.md

-- 🔭 I’m currently working on an App named Expense Tracker .
+- 🔭 I’m currently working on an Developing an Expense Tracker .
 - 🌱 I’m currently learning Android Development & Advance Data Structures and Algorithms.
 - 👯 I’m looking to collaborate on various projects which include Data Structures and Algorithm & Android Development .